snatthani/Face-Recognition-System/README.md

 # Face-Recognition-System

 Problem Statement :-
-Given and image Recognize the face in it using Deep Convolutional Neural Networks
+Given an image, Recognize the face in it using Deep Convolutional Neural Networks

 To solve this task following steps were followed.